-Verizon and AT&T have locked the Bootloader in Android, leading to difficulties in rooting Android and possibilities of bricking the device.
+Verizon, AT&T and even other carriers have locked the Bootloader in Android, leading to difficulties in rooting Android and possibilities of bricking the device.
 So the solution we offer below may not works on Android manufactured by Verizon or AT&T and it is better not root your phone with this method.

 Before you root your Android, you'd better do the things below in advance:

 Back up your Android, in case you fail rooting your Android and need to recover your lost data, you need to have an backup file with you.